 Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

 There is no one single principle or rule to live by.
-Using some principle may make you break another, but that is fine, because these are just guidelines and not laws.
-Every situation is unique and you need to think what better suits yours.
+Using some principle may make you break another, but that is fine, because these are just guidelines and not unbreakable laws of existence.
+Every situation is unique and you need to think carefully and choose what better suits yours.